My doohickey post:

 I have spent significant time reading and researching this issue over the years as have others......my opinion is thus:

 - Gen1: failure of the stock lever and/or spring is highly likely.......the people "in the know" guesstimate around 33% though I'd suggest the figure is somewhat mileage dependent with the 33% being around 20,000 miles.....higher mileage = higher percentage of failure.

-- Gen2: doohickey lever failure is almost non-existant.......the issues of loose fit on the shaft and loss of spring tension are real.
-Loss of tension is said to occur around 6,000 miles though some have zero tension from new and some still have tension at 20,000 miles.
+- Gen2: doohickey lever failure is almost non-existant.......the issues of loose fit on the shaft and loss of spring tension are real and are said to occur around 6,000 miles though some have zero tension from new and some still have tension at 20,000 miles.

 So is this all an internet myth?
 No, it's real enough IMO.
 There are several reasons that I believe contribute to the lack of even more documented failures:

-- A great many people never adjust their counterbalance system.
-If the adjustment is never attempted, the system doesn't get the huge slack that an attempt with a broken spring would introduce.
+- A great many people never adjust there counterbalance system.
+If the adjustment is never attempted, the system doesn't get the huge slack that an attempt with a broken spring or lever would introduce.
 I always tell new owners NOT to adjust the system without physically checking to see it's intact first.

 - Most grenaded doo and spring bits float around harmlessly in the bottom end without causing catastrophic failure.
 My 2001 was opened up at 15,000 miles to find the typical broken doo (three pces) and spring (two pces).
 I found all the pces in the bottom end and oil screen and the bike was likely ridden for some time in that condition.

 - the "upgrade" in 2008 significantly reduced the likelihood of a broken doo lever.